Centers for Disease Control and Prevention (CDC)

 NASW members, sign in to read this article.

-Join your colleagues and NASW staff for a free question and answer session for NASW members, held every third Wednesday of the month from January through November, from noon to 1 pm ET.
+NASW members, join your colleagues and NASW staff for a free question and answer session, held every third Wednesday of the month from January through November, from noon to 1 pm ET.

 Being a credentialed social worker makes all the difference.
 Social workers who want recognition for their professional achievements and who want to unlock new career paths come to NASW for their credentials.

 This Specialty Practice Section offers NASW members who work helping people with emotional problems the opportunity for professional development through live practice-specific teleconferences, newsletters, continuing education credits and more.